-4.10 The Investment Strategy is implemented by employing external investment managers currently UBS Global Asset Management (UBS), LGT Partners (LGT), Morgan Stanley Investment Management (Morgan Stanley), M&G Investments (M&G), Macquarie Investment Management, Partners Group, Blackrock, Permira, LGIM, IFM Investors and Baillie Gifford, as appropriate.
-The Fund also works in collaboration with Lothian Pension Fund for Infrastructure opportunities, investing with a number of specialist infrastructure Managers.
+4.10 The Investment Strategy is implemented by employing external investment managers currently UBS Global Asset Management (UBS), LGT Partners (LGT), Morgan Stanley Investment Management (Morgan Stanley), M&G Investments (M&G), Macquarie Investment Management, Partners Group, Blackrock, Permira, Legal & General Investment Management (LGIM), IFM Investors, CBRE Investment Management (CBRE) and Baillie Gifford & Co (Baillie Gifford), as appropriate.
+The Fund also works in collaboration with Lothian Pension

+Fund for Infrastructure opportunities, investing with a number of specialist infrastructure Managers.

 - 4.11 The objective is to employ a combination of managers and investment mandates that will deliver, in aggregate, the target performance for the Fund. - 4.12 The Committee sets the target for the Fund and this overall target is expressed as an out performance against the Fund's strategic benchmark which is a composite of the various benchmarks for the different managers and asset allocations. - 4.13 The pursuit of a target implies active management of a substantial part of the Fund and the acceptance of a degree of risk in managing investments. - 4.14 The Fund's overall return target is to generate, at a minimum, the real discount rate assumed in the actuarial valuation.
-As at 31 March 2020 this was 3.8%. - 4.15 The investment managers are responsible for the selection of individual holdings within each type of investment category within the parameters set out in their agreement which includes the need to achieve targets which are measured. - 4.16 The Fund holds some temporary cash on short term deposit or in money market funds, which are managed by Finance staff. - 4.17 The Committee determines the distribution of the Fund for investment purposes from time to time. - 4.18 Appendix 4 contains details of the investment arrangements that are in place at the 30 January 2022.
+As at 31 March 2020, the date of the last Actuarial Valuation, this was 3.8% p.a. - 4.15 The investment managers are responsible for the selection of individual holdings within each type of investment category within the parameters set out in their agreement which includes the need to achieve targets which are measured. - 4.16 The Fund holds some temporary cash on short term deposit or in money market funds, which are managed by Finance staff. - 4.17 The Committee determines the distribution of the Fund for investment purposes from time to time. - 4.18 Appendix 4 contains details of the investment arrangements that are in place at the 31 January 2023.